 Australian Restaurants and Cafes in New York

 There are various Australian restaurants and cafes in New York.
-Although you’re basically on the other side of the world, there will always be someplace to enjoy a taste of home and decent coffee.
+Although you’re basically on the other side of the world, there will always be a place to enjoy a taste of home and decent coffee.
 Head to one of these places if you are looking to satisfy your craving for a flat white, avocado toast, or need a vegemite fix.
 Can’t go another day without a meat pie?
 I have you covered.
 Most cafes and restaurants listed here are Aussie-owned.

 Two Hands Cafe